streamnative/function-mesh-website/docs/reference/crd-config/source-crd-config.md

 | `topics` | The output topic of a Pulsar Function (If none is specified, no output is written). |
 | `sinkSerdeClassName` | The map of output topics to SerDe class names (as a JSON string). |
 | `sinkSchemaType` | The built-in schema type or custom schema class name to be used for messages sent by the function.|
 | `producerConf` | The producer specifications.
-Available options: < br />- `maxPendingMessages`: the maximum number of pending messages. <br />- `maxPendingMessagesAcrossPartitions`: the maximum number of pending messages across partitions. <br />- `useThreadLocalProducers`: configure whether the producer uses a thread. <br />- `cryptoConfig`: cryptography configurations of the producer. <br />- `batchBuilder`: support key-based batcher.
+Available options: <br />- `maxPendingMessages`: the maximum number of pending messages. <br />- `maxPendingMessagesAcrossPartitions`: the maximum number of pending messages across partitions. <br />- `useThreadLocalProducers`: configure whether the producer uses a thread. <br />- `cryptoConfig`: cryptography configurations of the producer. <br />- `batchBuilder`: support key-based batcher.
 | `customSchemaSinks` | The map of output topics to Schema class names (as a JSON string). |

 ## Resources

 When you specify a function or connector, you can optionally specify how much of each resource they need.
 The resources available to specify are CPU and memory (RAM).

-If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a pod to use more resources than its `request` for that resource specifies.
-However, a pod is not allowed to use more than its resource `limit`.
+If the node where a Pod is running has enough of a resource available, it's possible (and allowed) for a Pod to use more resources than its `request` for that resource.
+However, a Pod is not allowed to use more than its resource `limit`.

 ## Secrets